ikrima/gamedevguide/content/ue4guide/gameplay-programming/actor-tick-lifecycle-flow/actor-tick-lifecycle-flow.md

 PostInitProperties()

 - Gets called after the UPROPERTY member variables have been initialized for a class from the instance data/CDO
+  - **NOTE:** Any properties set on default subobjects inside the constructor get stomped by the CDO's properties when the constructor exits.
 - Good place to put computed values (e.g. Designer sets Damage & DamageTime => Computed DamagePerSecond)

 Actor::SpawnActor